210503-Reston-NET/GACD-P2/README.md

 Users can see how they stand against others with overall as well as category specific leaderboards.

+Users can compete against their friends in competitions.

 We reward users with revapoints through competition participation, and provide them with eye catching graphs that show their progress over time.